Sertx7/Calculadora/README.md

 - Device or Android Emulator to test the application.

-# Visual do Sistema em Execução/System in Action
+# Visual do Sistema em Execução / System in Action

 ![Aplicação](https://i.imgur.com/2JZIMuV.png)